Twenty-seven families given keys to new social houses in Offaly town

 27 families given keys to new social houses in Offaly town

-Last Friday was a happy day for 27 families as they received keys to their new A-rated, contemporary homes in Edenderry.
+It was a happy day for 27 families in Offaly recently as they received keys to their new A-rated, contemporary homes in Edenderry.

 All 27 homes are located at Killane Court, Edenderry, and were allocated by Tuath Housing, to people from the Offaly County Council housing waiting list.